kuronosec/zk-firma-digital/README.md

 You can find the source code here: https://github.com/kuronosec/zk-firma-web

 Also you can find an example of the built verifiable credential here: https://github.com/kuronosec/zk-firma-digital/blob/main/src/examples/residence-credential.json

-## Warning

-This project is still in the proof-of-concept phase and under heavy development and therefore still not recommended for production environments.